-ScreenSkills have put together a Giving Back menu for screen professionals.
+ScreenSkills has put together a Giving Back menu for screen professionals.
 This is a list of the many different ways that you can lend your time, expertise or insight towards improving the whole industry, for everyone.
-Depending on your expertise or availability, you could do one or many of these things - or if there's another way you feel you could get involved, get in touch with us at: firstname.lastname@example.org.
+Depending on your expertise or availability, you could do one or many of these things - or get in touch if there's another way you feel you could get involved.

-The ScreenSkills Mentoring Network, launched in 2019, aims to connect 3,000 mentoring pairs by 2020.
-You don’t need to be an expert to become a mentor and whether you’re new to the industry, returning after a break (for example, as a parent or carer) or an experienced professional, you could still benefit from finding a mentor to share experience and knowledge with.
+The ScreenSkills Mentoring Network, launched in 2019, aims to connect 3,000 mentoring pairs by 2022.
+You don’t need to be an expert to become a mentor and volunteering can be a positive development opportunity.

 There are several ways you can offer real-world training opportunities to new entrants.
-Whether you are interested in giving placements to new recruits through the Trainee Finder scheme, taking on apprentices or by running other vocational training opportunities, ScreenSkills can support and advise you in each of these pathways.
+Whether you are interested in giving placements to new recruits through the Trainee Finder scheme, taking on apprentices or offering other vocational training opportunities such as through the HETV Make a Move programme, ScreenSkills can support and advise you.

 Welcome potential new entrants to screen by hosting one of our Open Doors careers events and giving newcomers their first opportunity to hear from those within the industry and network with each other.

 Give careers talks at schools, colleges or universities, including through our partners Speakers for Schools, Inspiring the Future, and Into Film.
 Get in touch with firstname.lastname@example.org to find out more.